d5h-foss/grpc-interceptor/CONTRIBUTING.md

 increases the likelihood of dependency conflicts, and generally just introduces more that can go wrong.
 Hence, this library depends on as little as possible, and can hopefully stay that way.

-I also try hard to keep this library compatible with Python 3.6.
-It's sometimes a pain, but people out there are still using it.
-I'd rather they can use this library, and it's usually not that much work to make the code compatible.